Biography.

 As an undergraduate, Adam studied at Yale University and Oxford University.
 He received his J.D. from Harvard Law School and was a Frank Knox Fellow and Visiting Scholar with the Cambridge University Faculty of Law.
 He clerked for Judge Judith Rogers on the U.S. Court of Appeals for the District of Columbia Circuit.
 Adam also worked at Jenner & Block, LLP in Washington, D.C., where he handled trial and appellate litigation matters.
 He joined the Drexel University Kline School of Law as an assistant professor in 2008 and was granted tenure in 2013.
 He was a visiting professor at Brooklyn Law School in Spring 2013.

-Adam has published numerous scholarly articles and book chapters, and his op-eds and essays have appeared in a variety of publications including The New York Times, Washington Post, Chronicle of Higher Education, American Scholar, and Boston Review.
+Adam has published numerous scholarly articles and book chapters, and his op-eds and essays have appeared in a variety of publications including The New York Times, Washington Post, Atlantic, Time, Rolling Stone, Chronicle of Higher Education, American Scholar, and Boston Review.

 His first book, Unfair: The New Science of Criminal Injustice (Crown), was a New York Times bestseller, a #1 Audible.com bestseller, and the recipient of a variety of awards and honors: 2017 American Psychology-Law Society Book Award, 2016 Science in Society Journalism Awards Honorable Mention, Green Bag Exemplary Legal Writing Honoree, 20th Annual Books for a Better Life Awards Finalist, and Media for a Just Society Awards Finalist.